 6 imported COVID-19 cases reported in Shanghai

-The first patient is a Chinese working in Sri Lanka who arrived at the Shanghai Pudong International Airport on December 25.
+The first patient is a Chinese working in Egypt who arrived at the Shanghai Pudong International Airport on December 30.

-The second patient is a Chinese from Taiwan who arrived at the Shanghai airport on December 27.
+The fourth patient is a Zambian who arrived at the Shanghai airport on December 31.

-The third patient is a Chinese studying in France who arrived at the Shanghai airport on December 28.
+The fifth patient is a Chinese studying in the United States who arrived at the Shanghai airport on December 31.

-The sixth patient is a Chinese traveling in the United Arab Emirates who arrived at the Shanghai airport on December 28.
+The sixth patient is a Chinese visiting relatives in the US who arrived at the Shanghai airport on January 1.

-Meanwhile, five patients were discharged from hospital upon recovery, according to the commission.
+Four patients were discharged from hospital upon recovery on Saturday including one local patient, according to the commission.

 No new locally transmitted or suspected cases were reported in the past 24 hours, according to the commission.

-Of all the 349 local cases, 341 have been discharged upon recovery and one is hospitalized.
+Of all the 349 local cases, 342 have been discharged upon recovery and no one is hospitalized.
 There have been so far seven local fatalities.

 No asymptomatic infection cases are undergoing medical observation now, the health commission said.